 IV.
-Combining Climate Science Predictions of Sea Level Rise with Engineering Assessment of the Vulnerability of Specific Coastal Communities, Such As These Appellees, Shows That They Are Facing Unavoidable and Costly Infrastructure Damage From Flooding Due To Rising Sea Levels That Will Worsen As Sea Levels Inevitably Continue To Rise inches is a median value and has a range of 19-41 inches.
+Combining Climate Science Predictions of Sea Level Rise with Engineering Assessment of the Vulnerability of Specific Coastal Cities, Such As These Appellants, Shows That They Are Facing Unavoidable and Costly Infrastructure Damage From Flooding Due To Rising Sea Levels That Will Worsen As Sea Levels Inevitably Continue To Rise.